COVID-19 Update – Level 2

 - we have instituted a moratorium on new volunteers for the foreseeable future

-- we are reinforcing to our resident community the need for increased basic hygiene practices such as hand washing and the use of hand sanitiser
+- we continue to reinforce to our resident community the need for increased basic hygiene practices such as hand washing, the use of hand sanitiser, not touching face, coughing/sneezing into elbow

 Dealing with Sickness